 Ken Starr’s career as a lawyer

-His legal career involved a private practice before he was nominated by then-president Ronald Reagan to be a judge on the for the Circuit.
+His legal career involved a private practice before he was nominated by then-president Ronald Reagan to be a judge on the US Court of Appeals for the District of Columbia Circuit.
 He served in that capacity from 1983 to 1989, at which time he was nominated by President George H.W.
 Bush to be the solicitor general of the United States.

 After Bill Clinton became president in 1993, he replaced Starr as Solicitor General with Drew Days III.